calaldees/teachingWorkshops/teacherEducation/national_documentation/CCF.md

 ### Learn how to

 1. Develop an understanding of different pupil needs, by:
-    1. Receiving clear, consistent and effective mentoring in supporting pupils with a range of additional needs, including how to use the SEND Code of Practice, which provides additional guidance on supporting pupils with SEND effectively. #5-AdaptTeach-Learn-how-1-special_needs_wider
+    1. a Receiving clear, consistent and effective mentoring in supporting pupils with a range of additional needs, including how to use the SEND Code of Practice, which provides additional guidance on supporting pupils with SEND effectively. #5-AdaptTeach-Learn-how-1-special_needs_wider
 2. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Identifying pupils who need new content further broken down.  #5-AdaptTeach-Learn-how-2-targeted_support
+    1. b Identifying pupils who need new content further broken down.  #5-AdaptTeach-Learn-how-2-targeted_support
-    2. Making use of formative assessment. #5-AdaptTeach-Learn-how-3-formative_assessment
+    2. c Making use of formative assessment. #5-AdaptTeach-Learn-how-3-formative_assessment
-    3. Working closely with the Special Educational Needs Co-ordinator (SENCO) and special education professionals and the Designated Safeguarding Lead (DSL) under supervision of expert colleagues.
+    3. d Working closely with the Special Educational Needs Co-ordinator (SENCO) and special education professionals and the Designated Safeguarding Lead (DSL) under supervision of expert colleagues.
 3. Provide opportunity for all pupils to experience success, by:
-    1. Observing how expert colleagues adapt lessons, whilst maintaining high expectations for all, so that all pupils have the opportunity to meet expectations and deconstructing this approach. #5-AdaptTeach-Learn-how-4-observe_targeted_support
+    1. e Observing how expert colleagues adapt lessons, whilst maintaining high expectations for all, so that all pupils have the opportunity to meet expectations and deconstructing this approach. #5-AdaptTeach-Learn-how-4-observe_targeted_support
-    2. Discussing and analysing with expert colleagues how to balance input of new content so that pupils master important concepts.  #5-AdaptTeach-Learn-how-5-discuss_targeted_support
+    2. f Discussing and analysing with expert colleagues how to balance input of new content so that pupils master important concepts.  #5-AdaptTeach-Learn-how-5-discuss_targeted_support
 4. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Making effective use of teaching assistants and other adults in the classroom under supervision of expert colleagues. #5-AdaptTeach-Learn-how-6-teaching_assistants
+    1. g Making effective use of teaching assistants and other adults in the classroom under supervision of expert colleagues. #5-AdaptTeach-Learn-how-6-teaching_assistants
 5. Meet individual needs without creating unnecessary workload, by:
-    1. Discussing and analysing with expert colleagues how they decide whether intervening within lessons with individuals and small groups would be more efficient and effective than planning different lessons for different groups of pupils. #5-AdaptTeach-Learn-how-7-no_separate_tasks_ssdd
+    1. h Discussing and analysing with expert colleagues how they decide whether intervening within lessons with individuals and small groups would be more efficient and effective than planning different lessons for different groups of pupils. #5-AdaptTeach-Learn-how-7-no_separate_tasks_ssdd
 6. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Making use of well-designed resources (e.g. textbooks). #5-AdaptTeach-Learn-how-8-use_shared_resources
+    1. i Making use of well-designed resources (e.g. textbooks). #5-AdaptTeach-Learn-how-8-use_shared_resources
-    2. Planning to connect new content with pupils' existing knowledge or providing additional pre-teaching if pupils lack critical knowledge #5-AdaptTeach-Learn-how-9-plan_link_prior_knowledge
+    2. j Planning to connect new content with pupils' existing knowledge or providing additional pre-teaching if pupils lack critical knowledge #5-AdaptTeach-Learn-how-9-plan_link_prior_knowledge
-    3. Building in additional practice or removing unnecessary expositions. #5-AdaptTeach-Learn-how-10-remove_unnecessary_waffle
+    3. k Building in additional practice or removing unnecessary expositions. #5-AdaptTeach-Learn-how-10-remove_unnecessary_waffle
-    4. Reframing questions to provide greater scaffolding or greater stretch. #5-AdaptTeach-Learn-how-11-questioning_support_stretch
+    4. l Reframing questions to provide greater scaffolding or greater stretch. #5-AdaptTeach-Learn-how-11-questioning_support_stretch
 7. Group pupils effectively, by:
-    1. Discussing and analysing with expert colleagues how the placement school changes groups regularly, avoiding the perception that groups are fixed. #5-AdaptTeach-Learn-how-12-group_pair_guidance
+    1. m Discussing and analysing with expert colleagues how the placement school changes groups regularly, avoiding the perception that groups are fixed. #5-AdaptTeach-Learn-how-12-group_pair_guidance
-    2. Discussing and analysing with expert colleagues how the placement school ensures that any groups based on attainment are subject specific. #5-AdaptTeach-Learn-how-13-subject_specific_ability_groups
+    2. n Discussing and analysing with expert colleagues how the placement school ensures that any groups based on attainment are subject specific. #5-AdaptTeach-Learn-how-13-subject_specific_ability_groups
 8. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Applying high expectations to all groups, and ensuring all pupils have access to a rich curriculum. #5-AdaptTeach-Learn-how-14-group_pair_stretch
+    1. o Applying high expectations to all groups, and ensuring all pupils have access to a rich curriculum. #5-AdaptTeach-Learn-how-14-group_pair_stretch

 ## Assessment (Standard 6 – ‘Make accurate and productive use of assessment’)